-- The success of a project should be measured as it is being implemented - The specific actions required in this step include the following: - Assign the responsibility for tracking the progress of a project and reporting on that progress.
-Allocate the resources necessary to fulfill the responsibilities. - Set the performance metrics that will be used. - Create a communication plan.
-Identify who needs to be included in progress reports (examples: elected officials, public, etc.), when reports should be made, and any actions that need to occur in response to reports.
+- The specific actions required (cont.): - Set the performance metrics that will be used. - Create a communication plan. - Identify who needs to be included in progress reports (examples: elected officials, public, etc.), when reports should be made, and any actions that need to occur in response to reports.